 Every year on 8th March, the world comes together to celebrate the social, economic, cultural and political achievements of women.
 This important day is aimed at striving for a more equitable world by honouring the achievements of women and supporting female-focused organisations.
 This year’s International Women’s Day theme is #Choose to Challenge and is all about choosing to call out gender bias and inequality.
 By choosing to seek out and celebrate women’s achievements, we can collectively create an inclusive world.

 Whilst there is still lots to be done towards equality, this year has been a great year for women, with many becoming more powerful than ever.
-Kamala Harris made history as the first women and first Black and South Asian women to be vice president.
+Kamala Harris made history as the first woman and first Black and South Asian woman to be vice president.
 Queen Elizabeth II is the longest-reigning monarch of the UK.
 Greta Thunberg is the youngest activist to make a worldwide movement for climate change and Whitney Wolfe Herd is the world’s youngest self-made billionaire.
 We are seeing so many incredible women making history every single day, and whilst a lot has been achieved, the journey is long and much more needs to be done.
 That is why it is important to keep celebrating women every day, not just once a year.

 Whilst there are many inspiring women to choose from, we have decided to celebrate three women, who in their own right have used their social platforms to educate, share their knowledge and experiences to help and inspire others.